isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-maps-as-statements-of-power-and-domination.md

 <div style="background-color: white;">A Map of Java was produced by the British cartographer J. Walker in 1817, and appeared in the book <i>The History of Java</i> by Stamford Raffles.
 The map is notable for its documentation of the advance of British power acr055 the island. <i>Courtesy of Farish A. Noor</i></div>

 **Dr Farish A. Noor** is an Associate Professor at the S. Rajaratnam School of International Studies (RSIS), Nanyang Technological University (NTU), Singapore.
-He has been collecting books, maps and prints 0f Asia since his student days in Europe and has been researching the subject of state-formation and religio-political movements across Asia.
+He has been collecting books, maps and prints of Asia since his student days in Europe and has been researching the subject of state-formation and religio-political movements across Asia.